Khajuraha: Agriculture

-Khajuraha and its surrounding areas are basically dependent on agriculture.
+Khajuraha and its surrounding areas are largely dependent on agriculture.
 Agriculture remained prime occupation for villagers since a long time.
 Total economy of this village is either dependent on agriculture or service class occupations.

 The farmers in the village mostly cultivate Dhaan (paddy crop), Makai (maize), Gahum (wheat) and Moong (a type of lentil) in their farms.
 Since the climate of this region is most suitable for Dhaan (the paddy crop), a good crop brings happiness to many farmers in the village.
 Though, people do try to grow wheat crops, only few farmers get good yields.
 Most of the farmers have moderate harvest and hence it is not as popular as harvesting of Dhaan.
 Instead, maize is the second-best crop for the farmers of this village.
 The timing of Dhaan harvesting is especially notable as the villagers are happy in general for several reasons.
 The reaping of the crop starts somewhere around mid November and is usually followed by some of the most important Hindu festivals namely Durga Puja and Diwali.
 Six days after Diwali brings another festival called Chhath which is one of major festivals of Bihar.
 In between, Diwali and Chhath is another festival that is known as Bhardootiya (Bhai Dooj) in which brothers go to see their sisters.
 So before the onset of the harvesting the festive mood is already set and green fields that start showing the golden shades of ripe Dhaan crop are extremely pleasant to watch.
 Now for nearly two months it is the time of farmers to remain cheerful.
 The fresh crop of Dhaan reaches every home.
 Whether you are owner of the land, or the farmer or just the harvester, the Dhaan is bound to come to every household.
 It can be cooked straight or flattened to make Chura (flaked rice) which makes an amazing food when combined with fresh Sakkar (Jaggery) and "Dahi" (Curd).
 It has been observed that farmers tried to opt for different crops also like sunflower, banana farming but could not get much success.

 Villagers grow potatoes, brinjal, Parwal, onions and other vegetables.
 But those productions are only limited for their own consumption and does not have any commercial values for farmers.
 Similarly, fruits like mango, banana, coconut, litchi, guava, papaya are grown in Khajuraha, but mostly consumed by villagers only.

 In past, Khajuraha was famous in cultivating sugarcane and Jute.
 But we all know that Jute industry was heavily effected after partition and that affected Jute cultivation in Khajuraha also Similar story was observed for Sugar production in Bihar.